Fragments Overview

 example, when the tablet UI uses two

-in an activity, use the same activity for handsets, but supply an alternative layout that includes just one fragment.
-When you need to switchFragments
+Fragmentsin an activity, use the same activity for handsets, but supply an alternative layout that includes just one fragment.
+When you need to switchFragments, start another activity that hosts the other fragment.

 The second approach is the most flexible and in general preferable way of using

-.
+Fragments.
 In this case the main activity

 checks if the detail fragment is